ariannamethod/AriannaMethodHub/README.md

 ### Implemented Optimizations

 The search module now relies on the `regex` library for faster tokenization and caches query vectors so repeated lookups require less computation.
 Log rotation also prunes old archives, keeping only the most recent few and reclaiming disk space.

+A shared `rotate_log()` helper now manages all system logs.
+The main loop calls it before appending to `log.txt`, and `dream_cycle()` and the entropy resonance routine use the same function for `dream.log` and `entropy.log`.
+This keeps every log from growing without bound.

+New unit tests simulate oversized logs and confirm that each file compresses into timestamped archives when these functions run.
+This ensures rotation stays reliable as the project evolves.

 ### Biological Evolution Layer